CBEP-SoCB-Details/CBEP_Sediment/Derived_Data/Review_data.md

 #### Silt And Clay Totals

-Silt Clay is consistently EITHER the sum of other silt and clay values or a measuremetn where silt and clay values are not also available.
+Silt Clay is consistently EITHER the sum of other silt and clay values or a measurement where silt and clay values are not also available.

 ``` r
 phys_data %>%